Love-Friday/Splendor-Specialist-Hospital-Database-/README.md

 ## Conclusion

-The Splendor Database system is a rovbust and scalable solution designed to improve operational efficiency and healthcare quality, providing healthcare providers with quick access to essential data while ensuring data integrity.
+The Splendor Database system is a robust and scalable solution designed to improve operational efficiency and healthcare quality, providing healthcare providers with quick access to essential data while ensuring data integrity.